How to Get Rid of Fleas and Ticks on Your Sheltie

 Frontline is a reliable flea and tick treatment for rapid relief.
 It's applied by parting the fur at the back of the neck and dripping the clear liquid directly on your dog's skin.
 It's absorbed into the body and kills fleas, ticks, lice and flea eggs.

 Importantly, Frontline breaks the lifecycle of fleas.
 If you've ever been plagued by fleas you know how frustrating it is to think you've killed them all, only for new hatchlings to appear the next day.
 This can happen over and over, which is why a chemical treatment is necessary.

 Flea eggs go through four lifecycles: embryo, larva, pupa and imago (adult) over the course of 2-3 weeks in warm temperatures.
 However, they can lay dormant for in cooler periods.
 Frontline is the only flea treatment that kill fleas at every stage of the lifecycle.

 Your dog can catch fleas any time he comes into contact with an infected dog or cat, so you'll likely run into them at some point.
-Frontline is proven to kill 100% of fleas and ticks on your pet within 12 hours and continues to kill them for one month.
+Frontline is proven to kill all the fleas and ticks on your pet within 12 hours and prevents reinfestation for one month.

 The Best Flea Spray: Vet's Best

 Once fleas are in your house, they may jump off your dog and lay eggs in the carpet.
 These eggs can lay dormant until conditions are ripe for another infestation.
 If your dog is suffering from repeat cases of fleas this is usually the explanation.

 Vet's Best Flea and Tick Home Spray kills fleas, flea eggs and ticks without using harsh chemicals.
 Instead it uses certified natural essential oils and plant-based insecticides.